 Jewelry has always been a beloved accessory for women and men alike.
 Whether it’s a statement necklace or a pair of diamond studs, jewelry has a unique way of adding sparkle and sophistication to any outfit.
-However, just like any other item, jewelry requires proper care and maintenance to ensure its longevity.
+However, like any other item, jewelry requires proper care and maintenance to ensure longevity.
 Continue reading this free Jewelry care guide.

 Introduction